 May: Summer Prep

-May newsletters should help members prepare for summer activities while maintaining their regular fitness routines.
-Focus on balanced approaches to “beach body” goals that emphasize health and functionality over appearance.
-Include content about safely transitioning to outdoor workouts in warmer weather.
+May newsletters should help members prepare for summer while maintaining their regular routines.
+Focus on balanced approaches to summer fitness goals that emphasize health and functionality.

-Remember to plan content about two months ahead to ensure you’re providing timely information that helps members prepare for upcoming seasonal changes.
+Plan content about two months ahead so you’re providing timely information that helps members prepare for upcoming seasonal changes.

 Ready to Transform Your Gym’s Communication Strategy?

 But consistency is key.
-The challenge for many gym owners isn’t what to send—it’s finding the time to manage it all while running a business.
+The challenge for many gym owners isn’t what to send, it’s finding the time to manage it all while running a business.
 Between tracking leads, managing memberships, and handling payments, staying on top of communication can feel overwhelming.
+Most gym owners find that handing billing off to a dedicated team frees up the hours they need to actually write that newsletter, plan events, and stay connected with members.
+For retention strategies that go beyond the inbox, see our member retention guide.

 With Member Solutions, you can:

-• Give Members Self-Service Tools—allowing them to book classes, upgrade memberships, and make payments online.
+- Give members self-service tools to book classes, upgrade memberships, and make payments online.

 Want to see how it works?
-Request more info or book a demo today and discover how Member Solutions can help you engage members, increase revenue, and streamline your gym’s operations—without extra effort.
+Request more info or book a demo today.

 Frequently Asked Questions